-Highest academic honors are conferred through the President's List, an honor roll composed of distinguished students who have achieved a grade point average between 3.9 and 4.0 while enrolled for 12 or more semester hours.
-Students receive a letter of recognition signed by the President.
+Highest academic honors are conferred through the President's List, an honor roll composed of distinguished students who have achieved a grade point average between 3.9 and 4.0 while enrolled for 12 or more fall/spring semester hours.
+Students will receive via email a letter of recognition from the President.